Vegz78/McAirpos/README.md

 |Restart|F1||BTN_SELECT|
 |Menu|F2||BTN_MODE/PS|

-When changing button layouts, edit _/sd/arcade.cfg_ for keyboard and edit _arcade1.py_ and _arcade2.py_ under _~/McAirpos/McAirpos/uinput-mapper/configs/_ for gamepads.
+When changing button layouts, edit _/sd/arcade.cfg_ for keyboard(or 1 gamepad) and edit the uinput mapping files _arcade1.py_ and _arcade2.py_ under _~/McAirpos/McAirpos/uinput-mapper/configs/_ for 2 gamepads.
 When using gamepads, always remember to edit the corresponding gamepad to keyboard key mappings in both the _arcade1&2.py_ files with changes made in _/sd/arcade.cfg_.

 ## Issues
 Don't hesitate to [open an issue](https://github.com/Vegz78/McAirpos/issues) if it doesn't work as expected or you have suggestions for improvements.<br>